Upgrading on Debian / Ubuntu

 apt-get install groupoffice

-Launch /install to upgrade the database or run it on the command line:
+If for any reason you see a maintenance screen when launching Group-Office.
+Then launch /install to upgrade the database or run it on the command line:

 sudo -u www-data /usr/share/groupoffice/cli.php core/System/upgrade -c=/etc/groupoffice/config.php